uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_memory_layouts.md

         parent: Distributed-Memory Programming
 ---

 Halo exchanges typically involve slices of arrays.
 In our current example, we are discussing exchanging parts of a two-dimensional array.
-We have learned how to communicate one-dimensional [arrays](/courses/parallel-computing-introduction/distributed_mpi_array_buffers); now we must consider communicating portions of higer-dimensional arrays.
+We have learned how to communicate one-dimensional [arrays](/courses/parallel-computing-introduction/distributed_mpi_array_buffers); now we must consider communicating portions of higher-dimensional arrays.

 As we learned, MPI does not construct buffers from variables; it reads a specified number of bytes starting at a specified location in memory.
 We must therefore take into consideration how arrays are organized in memory.